Resistance Projection Welding:

-The projection welding process is similar to spot welding except that the welding pressure, and welding current.
-Hence the welding heat are localized by making projection or embossments on one or both of the work pieces to be joined.
+The resistance projection welding process is similar to spot welding except that the welding pressure, and welding current.
+Hence, the welding heat is localized by making projections or embossments on one or both of the workpieces to be joined.
 Such projections are made at all points where a weld spot is desired.

-The projections have a diameter on the face equal to about the thickness of the stock and extend about 60 percentage of the stock thickness above the stock.
+The projections have a diameter on the face equal to about the thickness of the stock and extend about 60 percent of the stock’s thickness above the stock.

 The welding current is passed through the joint, welding heat is generated at these projections.
 Under the welding pressure the projections flatten allowing the two surfaces to be joined to come together.
 The melted projection becomes the weld.

-Special attention must be paid to the selection of correct pressing force at the beginning of the welding process.
-Use of excessive force causes the projection to collapse before the weld pool is created, which increases the contact surface and reduces current density.
-Variation in tensile strength of the workpiece may make welding more difficult, because it may result in projections of different sizes, in addition to which they flatten in different ways during welding.
+Special attention must be paid to the selection of the correct pressing force at the beginning of the welding process.
+The use of excessive force causes the projection to collapse before the weld pool is created, which increases the contact surface and reduces current density.
+Variation in the tensile strength of the workpiece may make welding more difficult, because it may result in projections of different sizes, in addition to the way they flatten during welding.